Eric-Lpcr/AdventOfCode2022/day14/README.md

 predecessor, except for the last move.
 I inserted a backtracking and wow, it gained a huge amount of processing time!

 Oh, so lately discovered the `for: else:` construct, no need for "no move" boolean!

+Same documentation page, I learnt that parameter default values are initialised only once, and kept on each call to the function.
+I modified my backtracking with this construct in [day14_complex.py]().